[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 The only mandatory unique is the SST threshold jewel Divide and Conquer, because the skill just doesn't feel good without it.

-The Lioneye's armor is an excellent choice for the build, as it provides a 7-link and comes with a decent amount of life and armor.
-The only alternative I'd consider for endgame is an Elder chest with flat bonus to attack critical strike chance, but feel free to use whichever life+resists 6-link you can find cheaply while leveling.
+BODY: The Lioneye's armor is an excellent choice for the build, as it provides a 7-link and comes with a decent amount of life and armor.
+The only alternative I'd consider for endgame is an Elder chest with flat bonus to attack critical strike chance, or a Warlord chest with -mana cost of skills.
+This armor is so cheap that I recommend buying it as soon as you can use it; even a 5L Lioneye's was enough for me to safely and quickly farm T16 maps.

-I'm using a Lightpoacher because it allows me to run cannot-leech maps (and I'm just a huge fan of the item in general), but Starkonjas and Devotos are also excellent choices in your helm slot.
+HELM: The original build used a Lightpoacher because it allowed me to run cannot-leech maps (and I'm just a huge fan of the item in general), but Starkonjas and Devotos are also excellent choices in your helm slot.
+You really can't go wrong with any of the three, and none of them are hard to get.

-As soon as you can get a Rumi's flask (either by purchasing or farming Earth Drinker cards), it synergizes extremely well with the other defensive layers of the build.
-Definitely recommended, especially for hardcore players.
+FLASKS: As soon as you can get a Rumi's flask (either by purchasing or farming Earth Drinker cards), it synergizes extremely well with the other defensive layers of the build.
+Until you get one, run a Granite Flask of Iron Skin.
+Depending on your other gear, you might need to run a mana flask to sustain SST during Full Berserk Mode; I'll certainly be dropping this later for the non-budget-gear setup.

 06. Gems and Links